JoannePeel/healthcare-data-analysis/README.md

 - South African Triage Scale (SATS) and NEWS2.

 Currently, Mexican hospitals use **Manchester Triage Scale (MTS)**.

-**Mexico’s emergency departments** have faced an important increment in patients, with **5,751,797 patients in 2008**, and almost twice the amount: **10,645,625 patients in 2014**.
-To deal with the increased patient load Mexican hospitals implement triage systems.

 Two thirds of Mexico's population is urbanized and 35% of the population lives in nine metropolitan areas.
 Therefore, the objectives of this project were to analyze data from _Instituto Nacional de Estadística y Geografía (INEGI)_ and _Secretary for Health (SSA)_: